Jaylinn Hawkins

-Jaylinn Hawkins (born August 25, 1997) is a Panamanian-American professional football safety for the New England Patriots of the National Football League (NFL).
-He played college football for the California Golden Bears and selected by the Atlanta Falcons in the fourth round of the 2020 NFL draft.
+Jaylinn Hawkins (born August 25, 1997) is an American professional football safety for the Baltimore Ravens of the National Football League (NFL).
+He played college football for the California Golden Bears and was selected by the Atlanta Falcons in the fourth round of the 2020 NFL draft.

+Early and personal life

+Hawkins was born in Buena Park, California.
+He attended Orange Lutheran High School, as a freshman before transferring to Buena Park High School, where he was a four star recruit, and graduated in 2015.
+He committed to play college football at the University of California, Berkeley over offers from Utah, Washington, and Oregon.

 College career

-Hawkins attended Buena Park High School, where he was a four star recruit, and graduated in 2015.
-He played college football at the University of California, Berkeley, and redshirted his first year with the California Golden Bears in 2015.
+Hawkins redshirted his first year with the California Golden Bears in 2015.
 In the 2016 season, Hawkins played snaps in all 12 games and started three games at safety.
 He was also recognized as a scholar-athlete of the week.
 His cousin, Jeremiah Hawkins, joined the Bears as a freshman wide receiver this season.

 In 2017, Hawkins started 11 of the team's 12 games and played snaps in all 12.

 In 2018, Hawkins started 12 of the team's 13 games and played snaps in all 13.
 He led the Pac-12 with 6 interceptions.
 When targeted, he held the lowest passer rating (1.7) amongst Pac-12 safeties.
 At the 2018 Cheez-It Bowl, Hawkins had three interceptions, the most in any bowl game that year.
 Hawkins was named Defensive MVP of the game despite Cal's loss to TCU.

 Prior to the 2019 season, Hawkins was named a preseason 2nd team All-Pac-12 player.
 He started and played in all 13 games.
 During a game against Stanford, Hawkins made a one-handed interception that made the SportsCenter Top 10.

 In his overall college career, Jaylinn Hawkins recorded 156 tackles, 9.5 tackles for a loss, 10 interceptions and three forced fumbles and returned nine kicks for 129 yards.
-He graduated with a degree in American studies.
+He graduated from Berkeley with a degree in American studies.